-Apple boasted that the glass on the new iPhone 11 is the “toughest ever in a smartphone,” during the announcement in September, but we’re seeing reports of iPhone 11 models easily scratching after just over a week in the wild.
+Apple boasted that the glass on the new iPhone 11 is the “toughest ever in a smartphone,” during the announcement in September 2019, but we’re seeing reports of iPhone 11 models easily scratching.
+The reports started the first week of the release and continue as 2020 moves into full swing.

 The growing number of complaints on the Apple Discussion Forums are approaching the level where some users are questioning if this is a manufacturing issue.
 If enough complaints arise, Apple may have a ScratchGate on its hands.